Houthis escalate attacks on Saudi Arabia, striking oil facility

 The Iran-backed Houthi rebels took over Yemen’s capital in 2015, but a Saudi-led coalition launched a military intervention soon after to restore the country’s internationally recognized government.
 The war has dragged on since, causing a severe humanitarian crisis and widespread hunger.

 Throughout the day, the Saudi-led coalition released several statements on the Houthi attacks as they intensified.
 It said the rebels had struck civilian housing, an electricity plant, and water tanks belonging to the national water company.
-It later acknowledged the Jeddah attack and that fires that had erupted in two tanks were under control.
+It later acknowledged the Jiddah attack and that fires that had erupted in two tanks were under control.

-The statement did not expand on the extent of the damage to the oil facilities, but said there were no casualties or effect on citizen life in Jeddah, the country’s second-most populous city.
+The statements did not expand on the extent of the damage to the oil facilities, but said there were no casualties or effect on citizen life in Jiddah, the country’s second-most populous city.
 There was no immediate statement from Aramco on the extent of damage to its facility, and the effect the attack might have on its oil supply.

 Houthi attacks into Saudi Arabia have increased in the past week.
 On Thursday the coalition said it destroyed two booby-trapped boats that approached oil tankers in the Red Sea.
 It said the boats were launched from the Houthi-controlled port of Hodeidah in Yemen.